carefree0910/carefree-learn-doc/docs/developer-guides/customization.md

 For the `key` itself, we only need to guarantee that different [pipe](../design-principles#pipe) corresponds to different `key`.
 :::

+### Example

-At the last part of this section, we will demonstrate how could we build a new model with following properties:
+In this section, we will demonstrate how could we build a new model with following properties:

 + Use one hot features to train a `DNDF` `head`.
 + Use one hot features and numerical features to train a `linear` `head`.
++ Use numerical features to train a `linear` `head`.
 + Use numerical features to train an `fcnn` `head`.
 + Use embedding features to train an `fcnn` `head`.